Paritosh-7rps/Paritosh-7rps/README.md

 ## Hi there 👋 I am Paritosh

- I’m a Machine Learning Engineer from New Delhi, India.I’m currently learning MLOps and abot Data Privacy.
+ I’m a Machine Learning Engineer from New Delhi, India.I’m currently learning MLOps and about Data Privacy.
 I’m open to collaborate on Machine Learning and Deep Learning Projects

 ### 📫 How to reach me:
 LinkedIn - www.linkedin.com/in/paritosh07/